Confoederatio/Confoederatio/README.md

 ## About Me

-.. oh no. Outdated. hm.
+.. oh no. outdated. hm.
+I'll fix that ltr!

 Got into programming thru MC plugins, might upload some of them in the future.
 Odd way, I know, I don't really know what I'm doing here any more than you do.